taehyounpark/queryosity/README.md

+# Introduction

+The purpose of `ana` is to provide a clear _abstraction_ layer for dataset transformation procedures.

+- A `dataflow` graph defines the set of operations on the dataset.
+- An operation is a `lazy` action to be performed in a row-wise manner.
+- An action can be `varied`, meaning alternate versions are performed at once.

 # Features
 - Manipulation of any data types as column values.
 - Arbitrary action execution and results retrieval.
 - Propagation of systematic variations.
 - Multithreaded processing of the dataset.

-# Introduction

-A clear _abstraction_ layer to define dataset transformation procedures helps to ensure the robustness, extensibility, and reproducibility of a data anslysis project.

-- The `analysis` entity represents the dataset to be analyzed.
-- Any operation returns a `lazy` node representing the action to be performed.
-  - Further operations can be performed in the context of existing ones.
-- A node can be `varied`, meaning alternate versions of the action is performed in the analysis.
-  - The outcome of both the nominal and varied actions are available side-by-side.

 # Requirements
 - C++17-supported compiler (tested with GCC 9.3.0 and Clang 14.0.0)